 Treating a fever due to heat illness

 If a fever is due to heat exhaustion or heat stroke, it can be dangerous and requires immediate attention.
-Heat exhaustion can be treated by bringing the child indoors, loosening his clothing, encouraging him to eat and drink, and giving him a cool bath.
+Heat exhaustion can be treated by bringing the child indoors, loosening their clothing, encouraging them to eat and drink, and giving them a cool bath.
 Heat stroke is a medical emergency and should be treated immediately by a physician.
-While waiting for medical help, bring your child indoors, remove his clothing, and sponge him with cool water.
+While waiting for medical help, bring your child indoors, remove their clothing, and sponge them with cool water.